By competing in our online recitation contests, students can become National Recitation Champions and win cash prizes!

-- The Online Qualifiers for students in grades 9-12 — this year's submission period is from February 3 to March 5, 2020
+- The Online Qualifiers for students in grades 9-12 — this year's submission period is from February 3 to March 5, 2020 at 5pm Pacific Standard Time

 Each school can only have one English Stream champion, one Bilingual Stream champion, and one French Stream champion competing in the Junior Online Finals, and only one champion per stream competing in our Online Qualifiers.